Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-• Population: Cell, animal, & human studies.
+• Population: Cell, animal and human studies.

-• Main findings:
+• Key findings:

-• ↓ oxidative stress
+• Decrease in oxidative stress

 3. Oliveira S., et al. PBM for knee osteoarthritis — systematic review (2024)